 Generally having 2 or more different compatible varieties growing in close proximity 100 feet (30 meters) will facilitate adequate cross-pollination.

-Good thing, when olive trees are cross-pollinated (even if it is unnecessary) you benefit from a higher probability of pollination, bigger fruits and higher crop yield of 10% or even more.
+Good thing, when olive trees are cross-pollinated (even if it is unnecessary) you benefit from a higher probability of pollination, bigger fruits, and a higher crop yield of 10% or even more.

 |Self-pollinating Olive Tree Variety||Origin Country|